IceShirok/IceShirok.github.io/_posts/2022-04-15-19-blogiversary.md

 Cells have receptors that bind to a specific ligand with a very specific shape.
 A bound receptor triggers one of three responses: 1) amplification of the signal, 2) gene expression, or 3) terminating a signal.

-Bacteria can form biofilms to increase their collective survival by surrounding themselves in a protective slime layer and sharing resources.
-They are able to coordinate the collective action through quorum sensing (for the tech-saavy, not unlike peer-to-peer networking).
+[Bacteria can form biofilms](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) to increase their collective survival by surrounding themselves in a protective slime layer and sharing resources.
+They are able to coordinate the collective action through [quorum sensing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3543102/) (for the tech-saavy, not unlike peer-to-peer networking).

 In contrast, a living organism is like a massive ecosystem of specialized systems working together (for the tech-saavy, something like a complex, distributed fleet of services).
 Some problems, such as a small scrape on the skin, can be handled locally.
 Other problems, such as hunger or a developing cold, requires coordination of multiple organ systems.
 These organ systems can be rapidly signalled through the nervous system, or slowly messaged through the endocrine and cardiovascular systems.

 #### Communication gone awry

 While the human body, and really any living being, is a marvel on its complexity.
+While the body does a pretty good job fixing itself and adapting to various stimuli, it's not perfect.

+Pathogens can be identified by "antigens", which the immune system can "remember" to defend against in a future infection.
+How?
+Immune cells build up receptors that adapt to the antigen.
+Pathogens that can rapidly change their antigens so that they can't lock onto the receptor, and thus the pathogen evades detection for some time.

+Type 2 diabetes and insulin resistance

+Prescription drug and unknown receptor triggers due to human body differences

+Cholera and overamplification of cAMP - result in high death rate

-#### Example - the *Clostridium* genus
+#### The *Clostridium* genus

+We humans live in a world of microscopic bacteria.
+We often hear about bacteria as the "bad guys", but there are plenty that are also helpful for humans.
+There are plenty of bacteria that [help fix nitrogen from the air to a usable form for all living beings](https://www.nature.com/scitable/knowledge/library/biological-nitrogen-fixation-23570419/), [create delicious fermented milk in forms such as yogurts and cheeses](http://www.brewstercheese.com/how-swiss-cheese-is-made), [hang out in our gastrointestinal tract to help digest food and produce vitamin K](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3983973/), and so much more.

+BUT, we will talk about the pathogens within the [*Clostridium* genus](https://en.wikipedia.org/wiki/Clostridium).
+They include bacteria responsible for causing botulism, tetanus, gas gangrene, and (formerly, from a taxonomy perspective) *C. difficile* infection (CDI).
+They all primarily cause disease by 1) colonizing within the human body, and 2) producing toxins based on a critical mass of bacteria.

+These bacteria are particularly dangerous because:
+* They can form endospores, which acts like a hibernation state encased in a super strong shield.
+Like, it requires an enormous amont of heat and pressure to properly destroy endospores.
+* Treatments of such diseases require both an antibiotic to kill the bacterial population, AND an antitoxin to get rid of the toxin buildup.
+* Some toxins are so potent that they can kill a person before treatment can be delivered on time.

+In addition, these toxins "blocks" the signals for muscle cells and neurons to communicate with each other, which results in paralysis.

 ### What I’ve seen